AliMO77/Spark-spacecraft-detection-Yolov8/README.md

 ## Additional Notes
 - Ensure correct setting of paths as per your local environment.
 - The notebook assumes the existence of specified directories and files.
+- The trained model is accessible in the /train2(best_model)/weights/best.pt, one can use this to evaluate/predict with this model.
+- The /val2 directory contains the validation stats and /predict3 directory some example inference made with the trained model.